 Engineering Entrepreneurship Courses by Professor Steve Treiber, Ph.D., P.Eng., firstname.lastname@example.org

 Students will work in groups to develop a solution to the challenge business problem.
-The groups will be given a package of material that identifies the problem in the first class and all groups will come up with their own definition and solution during the course.
+The groups will be given a package of material that will start them on identifying the problem in the first class and all groups will come up with their own definition and solution during the course.
 The inaugural problem, 2018, was how Walmart should respond to Amazon.
 In 2020 the challenge business problem will be, Blockchain & Business: Facebook™ is attempting to launch Calibra™, the Libra Association and Libra™ cryptocurrency and blockchain.
 Libra will be a mobile pay method intended for nearly 2 Billion people who do not use bank accounts.
 The Libra digital currency value will be tied to a basket of international currencies to smooth out value swings such as those experienced by Bitcoin and others.
 Facebook™ is facing a number of challenges including skittish partners, regulatory and Congressional resistance who fear money laundering and undermining of sovereign currencies.
 Our objective is to develop a business strategy and plan that will bring this business to a successful launch.
 Guest speakers from companies involved in cryptocurrency and blcokchain are invited to class to discuss their views on the problem.
 APS1061 course syllabus here.

 APS1035, “Technology Sales for Entrepreneurs”, fall term.
 If you are struggling with your go-to-market strategy this is the course for you.
 At some point in the careers of most engineers and scientists, find themselves needing to convince their boss, their company, their co-workers, or a client to try some new idea.
 That new idea, product or service might be so novel that there are no easy comparisons to be made to something existing and proven.